 - LISTSERV as the mail distribution engine must be configured to support DomainKeys signatures for certain address domains, which requires creating a valid private/public RSA key pair and additional configuration of LISTSERV parameters.
-See the LISTSERV documentation for further details about setting up DomainKeys at a LISTSERV host. - The LISTSERV Maestro Administration Hub allows you to enable or disable DomainKeys signatures on the application default level and the group/single user level. - The LISTSERV Maestro User Interface contains settings for defining the sender of a certain email job.
+See the LISTSERV documentation for further details about setting up DomainKeys at a LISTSERV host. - The LISTSERV Maestro Administration Hub lets you enable or disable DomainKeys signatures on the application default level and the group/single user level. - The LISTSERV Maestro User Interface contains settings for defining the sender of a certain email job.

-To define application-wide default settings for DomainKeys signatures, open the Administration Hub, click on the Global Component Settings icon, click Maestro User Interface, and then click Default DomainKeys Settings.
+To define application-wide default settings for DomainKeys signatures, open the Administration Hub, click on the Global Settings menu, select Maestro User Interface, and then finally select Default DomainKeys Settings.
 The DomainKeys Settings screen opens, allowing you to define the default behavior for DomainKeys signatures.